 A NEW YORK TIMES BOOK OF THE YEAR

-A funny, thoughtful memoir, When in French considers how language shapes our lives, from how we think, to how we fall in love, and what happens when two languages, and two very different cultures, collide.
+A smart, funny and thoughtful look at how language shapes our lives, When in French shows what happens when two languages, and two very different cultures, collide.

 Reviews of When in French: Love in a Second Language

 - ‘I love Lauren Collins’s writing: as sparkling as Champagne and as nourishing as the most perfect French meal’ Hadley Freeman

 - ‘Lauren Collins understands everything about language, love, time and place.This is a brilliant book’ India Knight

 - ‘I devoured Lauren Collins’s sharp, funny tale of bilingual romance and learning to speak French.
 Part acerbic love letter to that language and part meditation on language itself, When in French is so charming it made me want to learn French too’ Adelle Waldman, author of The Love Affairs of Nathaniel P.

 - ‘Nobody is more observant of fine details, or more curious about the big picture … Collins makes the world seem like a bigger, more effervescent, more intoxicating place’ Elif Batuman, author of The Possessed

 - ‘When in French is a celebration both of the weird and compendious ingenuity of language, and of the value of maintaining a spirit of linguistic and emotional inquiry’ Observer

 - ‘A thoughtful, beautifully written meditation on the art of language and intimacy’ New York Times